Who do you give awards to? Who can apply?

 Am I required to openly license my work?

-To ensure the widest possible distribution of award-funded materials and to ensure that they remain generally available to the public, we require awardees to release any project-related content under a Creative Commons license and any project-related code under an open source license.
+To ensure the widest possible distribution of award-funded materials and to ensure that they remain generally available to the public, our grant agreement includes a requirement for awardees to release any project-related content under a Creative Commons license and any project-related code under an open source license.

 How do I use Fluxx?

-If I submit confidential or proprietary information to the Challenges, will Mozilla honor the confidentiality of that information?
+If I submit confidential or proprietary information in my application, will Mozilla honor the confidentiality of that information?

-Judges and Committee Members will be required to sign confidentiality agreements with Mozilla, which will preclude them from disclosing any confidential information they review as part of the judging process.
+Mozilla requires review committee members to sign confidentiality agreements, which preclude them from disclosing any confidential information they review as part of the judging process.

 Can Mozilla funds be used to support indirect costs of a project?